 Some of the balls I juggled were two of my children’s health.
 I have been trying to find answers.
 Blood work.
 Ultrasounds.
 Visits to specialists.
 And yet answers weren’t given.
 Some of the balls I juggled were managing my panic attacks.
 I hadn’t had them in a very long time.
 Going through them again brought me shame.
 Worry.

 I prayed.
 I continued running to God on my long runs.
+And I tried my best to sprint ahead of Depression’s greedy hands, feeling my heels just a step out of her reach.
 But eventually, the time came when instead of running from her, I threw myself back.
 I threw myself back in defeat, into her welcoming and waiting arms.

 Hello, old friend, she whispered.
 She clutched my long hair, knowing the key to staying, was to get into my mind.
 Not my heart.
 And she tried her best to convince me I was not brave enough.
 Not strong enough.
 Not good enough.
 Not enough.

 When you are wrapped in her warm blanket it gets easy to get lost there.
 And I let myself get tangled for a while.
 But I knew it wasn’t a place I wanted to stay.
 One day I took the twins and baby out for a walk.
 I was lost in my thoughts but made sure I was smiling.
 For them.
 My daughter rode her bike alongside me and looked up at me with thoughtful brown eyes and asked, Mommy, why are you sad?
 I asked her how she knew I was sad.
 Because your eyes.
 See.
 Even with a smile, children know.
 They know so much about their mothers; because she was mine and I was hers before I ever laid eyes on her.